hashicorp/terraform-provider-kubernetes/website/docs/d/service_account.html.markdown

 ## Attribute Reference

-* `image_pull_secret` - A list of image pull secrets associated with the service account
+* `image_pull_secret` - A list of image pull secrets associated with the service account.
-* `secret` - A list of secrets associated with the service account
+* `secret` - A list of secrets associated with the service account.
 * `default_secret_name` - Name of the default secret, containing service account token, created & managed by the service.

 ### `image_pull_secret`